 Nine of the 14 primate species found in India occur in the Kaziranga National Park.
-Prominent among them are the Assamese Macaque, Capped and Golden langur, as well as the only ape found in India, the Hoolock Gibbon.The Hollock Gibbons at the Kaziranga National Park can be sighted in the misty and moist forests of Panbari.
+Prominent among them are the Assamese Macaque, Capped and Golden langur, as well as the only ape found in India, the Hoolock Gibbon.The Hoolock Gibbons at the Kaziranga National Park can be sighted in the misty and moist forests of Panbari.
 The striking white brow and black pelage of the males is distinctive while female Gibbons are lighter in shade.
-The female Hollock Gibbon species can be seen carrying young ones either on their backs or under their arms as they move across Tree tops of Kaziranga.
+The female Hoolock Gibbon species can be seen carrying young ones either on their backs or under their arms as they move across Treetops of Kaziranga.

 Small Sambar herds comprising hinds and young can be seen at the Kaziranga National Park.
 They frequent the edges of lakes and shallow streams and can be seen wallowing in muddy pools.
 Estimated to number over 5000, Kaziranga National Park’s most abundant deer species is the Hog Deer.
 These delicate animals prefer reed beds and grasslands.
 Barking Deer species is also present at the Kaziranga National Park particularly in the well-watered forested areas.